-(a) "Affiliate" - any "employing company" within the meaning of Section 102(a) of the Ordinance.

-(b) "Approved 102 Award" - an Award granted pursuant to Section 102(b) of the Ordinance and held in trust by a Trustee for the benefit of the Participant.

-(c) "Capital Gain Award (CGA)" - an Approved 102 Award elected and designated by the Company to qualify under the capital gain tax treatment in accordance with the provisions of Section 102(b)(2) of the Ordinance.

-(d) "Controlling Shareholder" - shall have the meaning ascribed to it in Section 32(9) of the Ordinance.

-(e) "Employee" - a person who is employed by the Company or its Subsidiaries, including an individual who is serving as an office holder, but excluding any Controlling Shareholder, all as determined in Section 102 of the Ordinance.

-- (f) "ITA" the Israeli Tax Authorities. - (g) "Non-Employee" a director of the Company who is not an Employee.

-(h) "Ordinary Income Award (OIA)" - an Approved 102 Award elected and designated by the Company to qualify under the ordinary income tax treatment in accordance with the provisions of Section 102(b)(1) of the Ordinance.

-- (i) "102 Award" any Award granted to Employees pursuant to Section 102 of the Ordinance. - (j) "3(i) Option" an Option granted pursuant to Section 3(i) of the Ordinance to any person who is a Non-Employee. - (k) "Ordinance" the Israeli Income Tax Ordinance [New Version] 1961 as now in effect or as hereafter amended.
+- (a) "Affiliate" any "employer" within the meaning of Section 102(a) of the Ordinance. - (b) "Approved 102 Award" an Award granted pursuant to Section 102(b) of the Ordinance and held in trust or controlled by a Trustee for the benefit of the Participant. - (c) "Award" for the purpose of this Annex, an Award shall include only Awards convertible into Shares. - (d) "Capital Gain Award (CGA)" an Approved 102 Award elected and designated by the Company to qualify under the capital gain tax treatment in accordance with the provisions of Section 102(b)(2) of the Ordinance. - (e) "Controlling Shareholder" shall have the meaning ascribed to it in Section 32(9) of the Ordinance. - (f) "Employee" a person who is employed by an Israeli resident Subsidiary of the Company (provided the Subsidiary is a company and not any other type of legal entity), including an individual who is serving as an office holder, but excluding any Controlling Shareholder of the Company, all as determined in Section 102 of the Ordinance. - (g) "ITA" the Israeli Tax Authorities. - (h) "Non-Employee" anyone that is not an Employee. - (i) "Ordinary Income Award (OIA)" an Approved 102 Award elected and designated by the Company to qualify under the ordinary income tax treatment in accordance with the provisions of Section 102(b)(1) of the Ordinance. - (j) "102 Award" any Award granted to Employees pursuant to Section 102 of the Ordinance. - (k) "3(i) Option" an Option granted pursuant to Section 3(i) of the Ordinance to any person who is a Non-Employee. - (l) "Ordinance" the Israeli Income Tax Ordinance [New Version] 1961 as now in effect or as hereafter amended.

-(l) "Section 102" - Section 102 of the Ordinance and any regulations, rules, orders or procedures promulgated thereunder as now in effect or as hereafter amended.

-(m) "Trustee" - any individual appointed by the Company to serve as a trustee and approved by the ITA, all in accordance with the provisions of Section 102(a) of the Ordinance.

-(n) "Unapproved 102 Award" - an Award granted pursuant to Section 102(c) of the Ordinance and not held in trust by a Trustee.
+- (m) "Section 102" Section 102 of the Ordinance and any regulations, rules, orders or procedures promulgated thereunder as now in effect or as hereafter amended. - (n) "Trustee" any individual or entity appointed by the Company or its Israeli Subsidiary to serve as a trustee and approved by the ITA, all in accordance with the provisions of Section 102(a) of the Ordinance. - (o) "Unapproved 102 Award" an Award granted pursuant to Section 102(c) of the Ordinance and not held in trust by a Trustee.